⚠ Important recall information appears below.

 Milo’s Kitchen produces dog treats that include jerky, strips and meatballs.
 The division was previously under Natural Balance, which merged with Del Monte in 2013 and was later associated with Big Heart Pet Brands.
 The J.M.
 Smucker Company acquired the brand in 2015.

-The brand has worked to distance itself from the nearly decade-long jerky treat crisis that left more than 1,000 pets dead — proclaiming in 2014 that a revamped Milo’s Kitchen no longer sources any ingredients from China, and that its treats “are proudly made in the USA with 100 percent U.S.-sourced chicken, beef, duck and sweet potato as the No. 1 ingredient.”
+The brand has worked to distance itself from the years-long jerky treat crisis that left more than 1,000 pets dead — proclaiming in 2014 that a revamped Milo’s Kitchen no longer sources any ingredients from China, and that its treats “are proudly made in the USA with 100% U.S.-sourced chicken, beef, duck and sweet potato as the No. 1 ingredient.”

 Milo’s Kitchen Quick Facts